jupyterhub/zero-to-jupyterhub-k8s/doc/source/index.rst

 infrastructure to manage a hub that enables users to interact remotely with a computing environment that you specify.
-JupyterHub offers a useful way to standardize the computing environment of a group of people (e.g., for a class of students), as well as allowing people to access the hub remotely.
+JupyterHub offers a useful way to standardize the computing environment of a group of people (e.g., for a class of students or an analytics team), as well as allowing people to access the hub remotely.

 This growing collection of information will help you set up your own